I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Interactive Mode

-Confirmed that the Welcome message is displayed and responses are returned in interactive mode as well.
+We confirmed that the Welcome message is displayed and responses are returned even in interactive mode.

 Additional Verification Results